-A map of the streets of the Washington DC hoods and a tour through the Washington DC gangs and urban areas that shows the different sections of the Southwest, the Southeast, the Northeast, and the Northwest, as well as Maryland hoods of PG County (Prince George’s County, Maryland) and northern Virginia that sit right outside of the District.
+A map of the streets of the Washington DC hoods and a tour through the Washington DC gangs and urban areas that shows the different sections of the Southwest, the Southeast, the Northeast, and the Northwest, as well the Maryland hoods of PG County (Prince George’s County) and Montgomery County, and northern Virginia, basically the entire DMV area.

-The Washington DC hoods map highlights the streets of today and of the past, since gentrification is moving many people out of the Washington DC ghetto areas as many neighborhoods have been or are being torn down or renovated. *To be clear, there are not really any Washington DC gangs compared to other cities, since in the DMV area people are mostly affiliated with their neighborhood.
+This Washington DC hoods map highlights the streets of today and of the past, since gentrification is moving many people out of the Washington DC ghetto areas, with many neighborhoods being demolished and gentrified.
+Also, to be clear, there are not really any Washington DC gangs compared to other cities, since in the DMV people are mostly affiliated with their neighborhood.